 Chair of Meeting.
 The president of the association chairs all membership meetings unless the president or the board decides otherwise.

 Voting.
 Voting on issues may be done entirely through the mail without a meeting of the membership.
 If balloting is done without a meeting, a special ballot form must be used.
-A board or membership meeting is still required for purposes of publicly opening and counting the ballots.
+A board or membership meeting is still required for the purpose of publicly opening and counting the ballots.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.